What Is Tremelimumab?

 Research is ongoing to determine which mesothelioma patients may benefit the most from this drug.
 It might be most effective when combined with other immunotherapy drugs.

-In 2017, mesothelioma survivor and Navy veteran Jim McWhorter joined a clinical trial testing tremelimumab and durvalumab, another immunotherapy drug.
+In 2017, mesothelioma survivor Jim McWhorter joined a clinical trial testing tremelimumab.
+It was combined with durvalumab, another immunotherapy drug.
 He initially responded quite well.
 The drugs stopped his tumor growth for months.
 Eventually, the cancer returned and McWhorter had to leave that trial in search of other options to control his cancer.

-In 2021, a clinical research study followed up with mesothelioma patients four years after they received tremelimumab and durvalumab.
-20% of patients were alive at 36 months, and 15% of patients survived for 48 months or longer.
-The results led the researchers to conclude that the treatment combination was associated with long-term survival.
+In 2021, a study assessed patients four years after treatment with tremelimumab and durvalumab.
+About 20% of patients were alive at 36 months, and 15% of patients survived for 48 months or longer.
+The results show the treatment combination boosted long-term survival.

 Is Tremelimumab FDA Approved?